 The color white is usually defined by what it’s not—white should have no color in it and no markings or flaws.

 To some people, that makes white very sterile, clean, and uninviting.
-They see white like an operating room, too antiseptic to be comfortable.
+They see white like an operating room, too sterile to be comfortable.

-White can also seems cold to us as well.
+White can also seem cold to us.
 Snow and ice are a brilliant white, which has a powerful impact on how we view its “temperature.”

-And although it’s probably more of a cultural thing, white is often viewed as the color of moral purity and goodness.
+And although it may vary from culture to culture, white is often viewed as the color of moral purity and goodness.

 Is white a “girl color” or “boy color?”

-There’s nothing better than plain vanilla ice cream, am I right?
+There’s nothing better than plain vanilla ice cream, right?
 Especially with homemade apple pie.
-And even if you prefer chocolate, vanilla ice cream will always be is the classic ice cream treat around the world.
+And even if you prefer chocolate, vanilla ice cream will always be the classic ice cream treat around the world.